daschwanden/grr/codelabs/how-to-add-a-flow.md

 Here's an [example test](https://github.com/google/grr/blob/master/grr/server/grr_response_server/flows/general/dummy_test.py) for our very simple Flow.
 We are aiming at covering the different scenarios that can happen, where things can go wrong, and what we expect to happen in these cases.

 In the first test, we're testing the happy path.
-Here, the flow has an input string, provides it to the mocked client, the client returns as we expect and we test the flow result.
+Here, the Flow has an input string, provides it to the mocked client, the client returns as we expect and we test the Flow result.

 On the second test, we're testing the ```Start``` method argument validation.
 Here, it shouldn't matter which client action or mock you provide, as the client action will never be called.